-For many, silence is peace, and the sound of breaking waves off the coast or Carmel California is the most relaxing sound.
+For many, silence is peace, and the sound of breaking waves off the coast of Carmel California is the most relaxing sound.
 It brings the inner peace that we all vie for, an escape from the turbulent world we live in.
 An inner utopia triggered by sounds of peace and harmony.
-Once more finding our center and coming whole, gathering the pieces that have strayed due to our day-to-day stress.
+Once more we find our center and become whole, gathering the pieces that have strayed due to our day-to-day stress.
 The rat race of life, work, school, family, and self.

 I have struggled with the idea of peace and silence since before I can remember.
 For me, the sound of waves crashing on the shore of Pebble Beach or Carmel, rushing back into the ocean taking back the sand and rocks, is disastrous.
 For me, winds flushing the plains as the tall grass billows amongst it is pain.
 Raindrops hitting a tin roof, air satiated by the same summer night rains that bring peace to many, bring me only hate and despair.